 Not for canning

-For best results, this recipe for Pickled Radishes with Jalapeños should be kept refrigerated and eaten within a week or so (they may get limp if you keep them longer).
+For best results, this recipe for Mexican Pickled Radishes with Jalapeños should be kept refrigerated and eaten within a week or so (they may get limp if you keep them longer).
 Do not can this recipe, it has not been lab-tested.
 When canning I urge you to only use recipes that have been lab-tested by reputable sources such as the National Center for Home Food Preservation and university extension services.
 The Ball Blue Book of Preserving also has lab-tested recipes.

 - Prepare radishes, jalapeños, garlic, ginger; layer in a pint jar

 - Warm up water, vinegar, lemon juice, peppercorns, salt, honey, and star anise